scottmudge/BuddyFW_DiagUSBStorage/README.md

 An STM32F446RE was used (Nucelo-64 board) as the foundation.
 A standard micro-SD socket with tristate buffers on the data pins was used, and the SD card is used in SPI mode.
 I also soldered together a dual channel logic inverter on the MISO/MOSI pins to peek at signal patterns and indicate visually when data is being accessed by the host (similar to a normal USB drive activity light).
 Any standard NOT gate will work here.

+The Nucelo boards are quite old and lack modern USB sockets to the STLink USB/External Power port, so in the photo you will see an extra micro-usb socket patched in to this location on the Nucelo board.
+Simply ignore this, as it is unnecessary.

 ### Results